tbarbette/refdup/README.md

 # refdup
-Find and delete duplicate files in a folder using regex
+Find and delete duplicate files in a folder using regex to select which ones should be kept or deleted

 ```